Prague Experience logoPrague tourist information & travel guide logo

 For a higher vantage point, climb the Old Town Hall Tower (entrance fee applies).
 From the top, enjoy magnificent views over the Old Town Square and as far away as Prague Castle.

-Weather at Easter in Prague
+Weather in Prague at Easter

 Clothes to Wear